Operate pillar

 Training program registry

-Document training programs with descriptions, providers, duration, target departments, and completion dates.
+Document training programs with descriptions, providers, duration, departments, and completion dates in a centralized registry.

 Progress lifecycle